ofey404/yaftp/README.md

     - request specify the data port.
 - Server -- connect --> Client:data_port
     - then send file.

+### Vulnerabilities
+I've try my best on error handling and prevent secure vulnerabilitys, like:
+- Prevent user `dir` or `cd` beyond root directory.

+But I'm sure that's not enough, this library must be full of holes.

 ## Reference
 - https://en.wikipedia.org/wiki/List_of_FTP_server_return_codes